Pretzel-wav/nsp-rust-programming-language/notes.md

 #### Mindset

 - "Vectors are useful when you have a list of items, such as the lines of text in a file or the prices of items in a shopping cart."
+- "If you don't know the exhaustive set of types the program will get at runtime to store in a vector, the enum technique won't work.
+Instead, you can use a `trait` object."

 ----------------------------------------

 ### Notes